gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 knocking the huge bot off balance once again.

 "Get 'im, Special, get 'im!"
 Gumption shouted.
-The young goat grabbed a loose cobblestone off the ground and threw it at the huge bot as it staggered and tried to regain its balance.
+The young goat snatched up a loose cobblestone and threw it at the huge bot as it staggered and tried to regain its balance.